ssagear/zoomies/docs/index.rst

-Welcome to zoomies' documentation!
+Welcome to the ``zoomies`` documentation!
 ===================================

-Stars get the zoomies too. **zoomies** is a kinematic age prediction package that uses Gaia parallax, proper motion, and radial velocity along with a Milky Way potential model to produce a stellar age prediction based on its galactic orbit.
+Stars get the zoomies too. ``zoomies`` is a kinematic age prediction package that uses Gaia parallax, proper motion, and radial velocity along with a Milky Way potential model to produce a stellar age prediction based on its galactic orbit.

-Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.
+For more detailed information, please see the paper [Sagear et al. (2024)](https://iopscience.iop.org/article/10.3847/1538-4357/ad8b26).

 Contents
 --------